phylum-dev/phylum-ci/docs/sync/gitlab_ci.md

 project, or group access token.
 The account used to create the token will be the one that appears to post the notes/comments on the MR. Therefore, it might be worth looking into using a bot account, which is available for project and group access tokens.
 See the [GitLab Token Overview][gitlab_tokens] documentation for more info.
-The token needs `api` scope.
+The token needs the `api` scope.
 Project or Group access tokens should specify a role _other than_ `Guest`.

 Note, the GitLab token is only required when this Phylum integration is used in [merge request pipelines][mr_pipelines].
 It is not required when used in branch pipelines.